ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.e3oncan/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 0.9.0 (2024-04-21)
+* (MyHomeMyData) Structure of data point 1690 (ElectricalEnergySystemPhotovoltaicStatus) changed based on issue https://github.com/MyHomeMyData/E3onCAN/issues/6.
+Manual adaptations may be needed, please check!
+* (MyHomeMyData) Update of list of data points for E3 devices to version 20240420
+* (MyHomeMyData) Added support for energy meter E3100CB
+* (MyHomeMyData) Update of list of data points for E380 to version 20240418
+* (MyHomeMyData) Main change for E380 id 600/601 (GridEnergy): Now using correct data format.
+Many thanks to @M4n197 for unveiling the right data format.
+Manual adaptations may be needed, please check!

 ### 0.8.0 (2024-03-22)
 * (MyHomeMyData) Added support for energy meter E380 with CAN-address=98
 * (MyHomeMyData) Update of list of data points for E380 to version 20240320